East of England Agricultural Society

 The East of England Agricultural Society is an agricultural society in the east of England.
 The Society which is a registered charity owns the land known as the East of England Showground in Peterborough, England.
+The Society was responsible for running the East of England Show, which ran its final show in 2012 after 200 years.
+The Society now focuses on educational events for children.

 History

 The Society was formed in 1970 by the merger of the Cambridgeshire and Isle of Ely (established 1863), Huntingdonshire (established 1837) and Peterborough (established 1797) agricultural societies.
 It was joined by the Bedfordshire Agricultural Society (1801) in 1971 and the Northamptonshire Agricultural Society (1848) in 1972.
 The Long Sutton Agricultural Society (1837) in neighbouring Lincolnshire remains independent and is affiliated for show purposes only.